uwsampa/accept/docs/cli.md

 # The "accept" Tool

-Type `accept help` to see the available commands.
-You can also type `accept help COMMAND` to see more documentation for a specific command.
+Type `accept` with no arguments to see the available commands.
+You can also type `accept COMMAND --help` to see more documentation for a specific command.

 Keep in mind that most actions in the `accept` tool are both *memoized* and *sandboxed*.
 This can be somewhat surprising at first, so read on to see what these do.